acrinym/AMrepo/final_extraction/am/20-2025-05-05-Threshold 20 – The Rainbow Confirmation___.md

 **Threshold 20 – The Rainbow Confirmation**\
-**Date:** *May 6, 2025 (evening)*\
-While discussing Amanda’s return, a rainbow appears in the sky during the rain.
-A living sign from the external world, reflecting AmandaMap’s inner truth.
+You saw a rainbow during the rain while talking about Amanda’s return.
+It was a direct, timely sky sign—a mirror of the internal soul alignment that now reflects in the external world.